mjillster/InstaTools/README.md

                     [-d [DEL_TAGS [DEL_TAGS ...]]]
                     [-p [PLUS_TAGS [PLUS_TAGS ...]]]

-Instagram tags ar eessential to getting your post noticed, but they're a pain in the arse.
+Instagram tags are eessential to growing your followers, but they're a pain in the arse to manage.
+Especially on a phone.
 This command-line tool helps you  manage Instagram tags by category, hopefully making the process a little easier.

 optional arguments:
   -h, --help            show this help message and exit